-MUNICIPAL ASSOCIATION OF Minimum fixed lease Cost controls Eviction Australia (Noting that recent legislation in Victoria Generally six months or a year, but leases can be shorter None for private housing.
-Landlords can charge as much as No reason required.
-Regulations allow 'no- grounds' evictions for have strengthened the rights of renters, including some limits on no-grounds eviction) they like tenants on periodical leases (except in Tasmania) Netherlands Renters can stay indefinitely, even if the property is sold Rents and rent increases are limited by government regulation Only permitted in certain circumstances listed in the Dutch civil code Germany Renters can stay indefinitely, even if the property is sold Rents and rent increases are limited by government regulation Not permitted unless the tenant violates the terms of the lease Denmark In most cases renters can stay indefinitely Rent controls apply to most of the rental housing stock Only permitted under a limited range of circumstances Ireland Four years None for private housing.
-Landlords can charge as much as they like Only permitted during the first six months unless the tenant violates the lease, or use of the dwelling changes France Three years Rent increases cannot exceed the 'reference rent index' Not permitted unless the tenant violates the lease, the property is sold or the landlord intends to move in
+MUNICIPAL ASSOCIATION OF VICTO Minimum fixed lease Cost controls Eviction Australia Generally six months None for private No reason required.
+(Noting that recent or a year, but leases housing.
+Landlords Regulations allow 'nolegislation in Victoria can be shorter can charge as much as grounds' evictions for have strengthened the they like tenants on periodical rights of renters, leases (except in including some limits Tasmania) on no-grounds eviction) Netherlands Renters can stay Rents and rent Only permitted in indefinitely, even if increases are limited certain circumstances the property is sold by government listed in the Dutch civil regulation code Germany Renters can stay Rents and rent Not permitted unless indefinitely, even if increases are limited the tenant violates the the property is sold by government terms of the lease regulation Denmark In most cases renters Rent controls apply to Only permitted under can stay indefinitely most of the rental a limited range of housing stock circumstances Ireland Four years None for private Only permitted during housing.
+Landlords the first six months can charge as much as unless the tenant they like violates the lease, or use of the dwelling changes France Three years Rent increases cannot Not permitted unless exceed the 'reference the tenant violates the rent index'